buimaianh/cs50w-projects/email/dev-log.md

             - It should be converted from `str` to `list` before it is sent to server
             - Maybe user enters wrong format like redundant comma/space.
 Example: `"'a@gmail.com',   ,'b@gmail.com',,,, 'c@gmail.com','d@gmail.com`.
         - For other fields, maybe user enters wrong format like redundant sapce

 - Action
+    - Load DOM
+    - Get button `Send`
+    - Click the got button using event `onclick`
+    - Get user input
+    - Convert Javascript user input object to string
+    - Send a request to API.
+The request is url `emails/` by method `POST` with data `converted string`
+    - Get corresponding response
+    - Check if reponse status is error
+    - If not error, convert the response with string format to Javascript object
+    - Process the object
+    - Display processing results to UI

     ```
         function getInputUser () {